-ACCOMMODATION Greece now offers a full spectrum of accommodations ranging fro extravagant to the basic.
-Within a given locale, of course, not all of are available, but most travellers will find something that appeals them.
-One of my personal favourite hotels is in Greece: White Rocks Hotel & Bungalows (Kefalonia, Ionian Islands; tel.
+Greece now offers a full spectrum of accommodations ranging from the extravagant to the basic.
+Within a given locale, of course, not all options are available, but most travellers will find something that appeals to them.

+One of my personal favourite hotels is in Greece:

+White Rocks Hotel & Bungalows (Kefalonia, Ionian Islands; tel.
 26710/28-332).
-For those who appreciate understated elegance, shady retreat from all that sunshine, a private beach, and quiet but attentive service, this hotel, located a couple of miles outside Argonal be paradise. all options als to I. ce, a t but
+For those who appreciate understated elegance, a shady retreat from all that sunshine, a private beach, and quiet but attentive service, this hotel, located a few kilometers outside Argostoli, can be paradise.

 TARGET GROUPS Kids The stunning beaches on the mainland and islands are wonderful for children.
 It is very easy for kids to meet local children as well in Greece, even if they don't a word in common.
 And even the most blasé of kids will be impressed with the antiquity and the sites of the ancient temples and ruins of Greece.
-Teens There's plenty of opportunities for water sports at most of the Greek resorts and the nightlife can be exciting even for jaded Canadian teenagers!
-Romance Santorini Caldera (Cyclades): As you approach Santorini by ferry, the whitewashed cliff-top villages of Ia and Fira resemble at first a new dusting of mountain snow.
+Teens There are plenty of opportunities for water sports at most of the Greek resorts and the nightlife can be exciting even for jaded Canadian teenagers!
+Romance Santorini Caldera (in the Cyclades island group): As you approach Santorini by ferry, the whitewashed cliff-top villages of la and Fira resemble at first a new dusting of mountain snow.
 Then the ferry enters the caldera, the cliff walls rise steeply on either side, and you're suddenly enclosed in a fantastic bowl whose sides are formed of red, yellow, and ocher rock and whose surface is the shimmering blue Aegean.
 Some 3,600 years ago, the center of the island was blown away in a colossal volcanic eruption, leaving behind a roughly circular depression in the sea floor and the crescent-shaped sliver of rock known as Santorini.
 The best places to view the caldera are the walking path between Fira and Ia, and the cliff-top streets in either of the two towns.
-Seniors Cruising the Greek Islands has to be one of the most gentle, scenic, historical and accessible vacations for Seniors who want to carry on traveling without sacrificing any of the wonders that travel continues to bring.
+Zoomers Cruising the Greek Islands has to be one of the gentlest, scenic, historical and accessible vacations for Seniors who want to carry on traveling without sacrificing any of the wonders that travel continues to bring.